My company has three detectors. Do I need three copies/licenses of Angle?

 In principle, when detector characteristics change (worsen) due to ageing (dead layer drifting), then efficiency curve changes/shifts as well, normally to lower values, and especially at lower energies).
 You should just re-calibrate your detector, obtaining a new reference efficiency curve (REC) and go on.
 That’s all!

 I have noticed my HPGe detector crystal axis is shifted/tilted within the end-cap.
 Does it affect the accuracy of efficiency calculations?
 What can I do about that?

 Angle does not support that.
-However this effect usually does not having any dramatic effect.
+However, this effect usually does not have any dramatic effect.
 Recommended reading: Literature .